def-gthill/sils/README.md

 My approach was to model language features as caused by three
 factors: language family, geographical region, and some innate tendency to favour having or not having the feature.
-So I fit linear models to predict each language feature, with coefficients for each language family and geographical region.
-The model's intercept represents what's left over: the innate tendency.
+So I fit linear models (ordinary least squares for ordinal features, logistic regression for binary features) to predict each language feature, with coefficients for each language family and geographical region.
+The model's intercept for a given feature represents what's left over: the innate tendency for a language to have that feature.

 ### Language Family